veni-kaustubha25/Nityanruthyaaradana-vo.1/README.md

 # Nithyanruthyaaradana - Classical Dance Academy Website

 A modern, responsive website for Nithyanruthyaaradana, a premier Bharatanatyam classical dance academy.
-Built with Next.js 15, TypeScript, and Tailwind CSS, featuring a comprehensive image gallery, student registration system, and professional admin panel.
+Built with Next.js 15, TypeScript, and Tailwind CSS, featuring a comprehensive image gallery and student registration system.

 ![Nithyanruthyaaradana](https://placehold.co/1200x600/8B1A1A/FFFFFF?text=Nithyanruthyaaradana)

 ## 🎭 About

 Nithyanruthyaaradana is a classical Indian dance academy dedicated to preserving and promoting the art of Bharatanatyam.
-This website serves as a digital showcase for the academy, featuring course information, gallery, student registration, and an admin panel for content management.
+This website serves as a digital showcase for the academy, featuring course information, gallery, and student registration.

 ## ✨ Features